NMAI-lab/hermes/README.md

 $ source ~/hermes_ws/install/local_setup.bash
 $ ros2 action send_goal /undock irobot_create_msgs/action/Undock "{}"
 ```

+## Project Structure
+- **hermes_create_description:** This package includes the Gazebo descriptions for the robotcs, sensors, and the dock station.
+It also includes the appropriate launch files for spawning these objects.
+- **hermes_environment:** This package includes the implementation for the simulator environment with the various configs for loading the robot map.

 ## Notes
 - The inspiration for this project came from another similar project I worked on.
 Make sure to check out [Carleton Mail Delivery Robot](https://github.com/bardia-p/carleton-mail-delivery-robot)!